-Naiara holds a BA in International Relations from the University of Deusto, Spain (2017), a MSc in Migration and Ethnic studies from the University of Amsterdam (UvA), the Netherlands (2018, cum laude), as well as a MSc in Political Economy (UvA; 2019?).
+Naiara holds a BA in International Relations from the University of Deusto, Spain (2017), a MSc in Migration and Ethnic studies from the University of Amsterdam (UvA), the Netherlands (2018, cum laude), as well as a MSc in Political Economy (UvA; 2019, cum laude).
 Her studies have focused on migration dynamics, the intersection between migration, sexuality and race, and the interplay between broad processes of social transformation and migration dynamics.
-She gained an understanding of the relation between developmental processes and migration while collaborating with the Migration as Development (MADE) project at UvA.
-While at MADE, she conducted research on how transformation in a rural, frontier Brazilian town affected its migration dynamics and its socio-economic structure.
+While at MADE, she conducted research on how transformation in a rural, frontier Brazilian town affected its migration dynamics and socio-economic structure, which has informed the direction of her current project.

 E-mail: n.rodriguez-pena (at) kent.ac.uk